 table.search(query_image)

-Pinecone empowers users to perform scalable ANN searches quickly and accurately, excels with both sparse and dense vector support, allowing for mixed searches in a singular index.
+Pinecone empowers users to perform scalable ANN searches quickly and accurately.
+It excels with sparse and dense vector support, allowing mixed searches in a singular index.
 This hybrid approach combines semantic depth with keyword precision for improved relevance and accuracy in results.
 Additionally, Pinecone enables the attachment of metadata key-value pairs to indexed vectors, coupled with detailed filter expressions during queries, enabling tailored searches based on specific criteria.
 With support for up to 40 kb of metadata per vector, selective metadata indexing is advised to prevent unnecessary high-cardinality metadata from being indexed when not required for filtering.
 This adaptability allows users to create diverse search experiences, from simple text searches to complex queries.

 Pinecone sparse-dense vectors have the following limitations: